Updated on 28/10/2022

 In this sense, the communication that a company adopts in 2022 must be radically different from those of just 10 years ago.
 This is because digitization has changed the consumption habits of users and the way in which they interface with businesses.

 According to a report by Microsoft, 1 in 10 consumers expect companies to provide its customers with dedicated customer service, which must be able to offer an integrated support experience available via to different devices, since 66% of the same consumers are used to use three or more channels with which to interface with the customer service department.

-As far as the method of consumption and purchase is concerned, as Harvard Business Review reports, 73% of consumers use more than one channel, and specifically more than three, to learn more or to purchase a product or service – and preferably from a smartphone or, in any case, from a mobile device in general.
+As far as the method of consumption and purchase is concerned, as indicated by the Osservatorio.net relating to the customer journey: 8 out of 10 Italians use more than one channel, and specifically more than three, to learn more or to purchase a product or service – and preferably from a smartphone or, in any case, from a mobile device in general

 As a result, corporate communication must adapt to these new trends, recognizing that there is no longer a single channel to reach the consumer, but that there are many and that they must all be used correctly.